Antonia Lopez: Nebraska Teen Who Admitted Tossing Baby Out Window Gets Probation

 — Mel ???????? (@MellyMel320) March 27, 2017

 In the early morning hours of September 30, Lopez reportedly gave birth in her apartment.
-After tossing her newborn baby out a second-floor window, the teenager alerted her mother to what she had done, the Omaha World-Herald reports.
+After tossing her newborn baby out a second-floor window, the teenager alerted her mother to what she had done, the Omaha World-Herald reported.

 Police: Teen tosses baby from 2nd-story window after giving birth https://t.co/QVBxYeZBoe pic.twitter.com/624nEs1IXi